june31/fight/README.md

 ## Debugging

-When your class (e.g., `Foo.java`) uses `Scan`, `ScanLs`, `ScanLn`, etc., it checks for a `Foo.txt` file in the same directory.
+When running a class (e.g., `Foo.java`) using `Scan`, `ScanLs`, `ScanLn`, etc., it checks for a `Foo.txt` file in the same directory.
 If the file is missing, it generates it automatically.
 If present, `Scan` reads input from the file, enabling easy debugging!
 When Aggro aggregates your code, it switches to `System.in`, but there is an option to always use a file if desired.

 ## Project Structure